codemasonhq/craft-kit-laravel/README.md

 ## Deployment
-Deploying is just as easy with [Codemason](http://codemason.io).
-For more detailed instructions, see our [documentation](http://codemason.io/docs/quickstart#deploy-dreams).
+Deploying is just as easy with [Codemason](https://codemason.io).
+For more detailed instructions, see our [documentation](https://codemason.io/docs/quickstart#deploy-dreams).

 Create an application on Codemason for your app
 ```
-$ mason create --application laravel-app
+$ mason create laravel-app
 ```

 Push your code to your Codemason Git remote to build it into a Docker image